grebdioZ/ag2_experiments/README.md

 # AG2 Experiments

-This project demonstrates multi-agent conversational workflows using the Autogen (AG2) framework.
+This project demonstrates multi-agent conversational workflows using the [AG2 framework](github.com/ag2ai/ag2).
 It includes swarm orchestration examples for airline customer service scenarios, such as flight modification, cancellation, and lost baggage handling.

 This was taken and adapted from the AG2 examples.